Alexander-Barth/DataAssim.jl/README.md

 * Ensemble Kalman Filter (EnKF)

 The Julia code is ported from the Matlab/Octave code generated in the frame of the Sangoma project (http://data-assimilation.net/).

+## Example

+An example of using to package is available as a [jupyter-notebook](https://nbviewer.jupyter.org/github/Alexander-Barth/DataAssim.jl/blob/master/examples/example.ipynb).

 Most of the algorithms are described in the review article: